AlfabetaWeb/Bookshop-BackEnd/README.md

 ## Improvements
 <p align="justify">
-This project is able to improve with more detailed info about the Users, Activities and their interactions
+This project is able to improve with more detailed info about the Users, Activities and their interaction
 </p>